 - 12. The Plan provides direction for the development of the Plan Area over an extended time period through a series of public and private sector initiatives.
-The time frame of this Plan will be determined by the criteria for prioritization and sequencing of growth areas determined as part of the Corporate Framework for Growth and Change and the policies within the Plan. - 13.
+The time frame of this Plan will be determined by the criteria for prioritization and sequencing of growth areas determined as part of the MDP and the policies within the Plan. - 13.
 The policies within the Plan will be monitored over time in relation to development and monitoring of the MDP and CTP.
-Where determined necessary, the PLAN may be updated through the plan amendment process either generally or in response to a specific issue. - 14.
-To ensure the Plan is a living document that reflects new policies adopted by Council over time, the Plan should be reviewed and/or updated every 10 years from the time it is initially adopted by Council.
+Where determined necessary, the Plan may be updated through the plan amendment process either generally or in response to a specific issue.

+14. To ensure the Plan is a living document that reflects new policies adopted by Council over time, the Plan should be reviewed and/or updated every 10 years from the time it is initially adopted by Council.